samuelsurgeon/sorting-visualiser/README.md

 ## Why did I make this?
 I recently began my journey to become a Front-end developer and after dabbling with some HTML & CSS here and there, I decided finally to take the plunge and make a proper JavaScript app!

-The goal of the project was for me to understand the fundamentals of JavaScript and React.
-So I've only used those to pieces of tech and avoided using Redux or any other addons for the animations.
+The goal of the project was for me to understand the fundamentals of JavaScript and React, so I've only used those pieces of tech.
+I avoided using Redux or any other addons for the animations.

 Since its my first project please let me know if there are any blaringly obvious mistakes or anti-patterns.
 I struggled quite a bit with figuring out where the logic for the animations should go and I definitely need to read up on React design patterns more.
 I've used setTimeouts for the animations but might switch them out for requestAnimationFrame to make the code cleaner.